Parallel Programming Models

 April 5, 2025

 Yesterday, I spoke at the Programming Languages Club at Georgia Tech about exposing models for parallelism in programming languages.
 You can find the slides here.
-This post is a synopsis of the content I went over in my talk.
+This post attempts to be a digestible overview of the content from my talk, framed in part in the context of modern deep learning systems.

 However, this approach hit physical limits.
 As transistors got denser, chips ran into problems with heat dissipation and manufacturing complexity (e.g. the challenges of 3nm and smaller process nodes).
-Chip designers reached a point of diminishing returns: simply adding more transistors or upping the clock rate began to yield less improvement, while generating more heat and cost.
-You can't indefinitely get more juice by squeezing the same lemon.
+Chip designers reached a point of diminishing returns: just adding more transistors or increasing the clock rate began to yield less improvement while generating more heat and being more expensive.

 The industry's response in the mid-2000s was to scale out horizontally by adding multiple processing cores on a single chip.
-Instead of one super-fast core, you get several moderately fast cores working in parallel.
-For example, an Apple M1 Pro has 8 cores, and high-end server processors (like Intel Xeon) have up to 144 cores.
-Each core can run tasks in parallel independently, so an application can potentially run N times faster with N cores (if the work can be evenly divided).
+Instead of one ultra-fast core, you got several moderately fast cores working in parallel.
+For example, an Apple M1 Pro has 8 or 10 cores, and high-end server processors like Intel's Granite Rapids Xeon processors can scale to well over 100 cores per socket.
+Each core can run tasks in parallel independently, so an application can theoretically run N times faster with N cores.
+Unfortunately, this is often not the case due to various factors (context switches, communication overhead, etc.).

 - Data Parallelism: performing the same operation on different pieces of data simultaneously (e.g. adding two arrays element-wise in parallel).

-Modern high-performance computing often combines these forms.
-In this post, we'll mostly concentrate on data parallelism – making an algorithm execute faster by applying it in parallel on many data elements.
+Modern high performance computing and deep learning systems often combine these forms.
+In this post, we'll mostly concentrate on data parallelism — making an algorithm execute faster by applying it in parallel on many data elements.

 Adding more cores isn't the only way to speed up computation; we can also make each core itself do more work in parallel.
 Modern CPUs already exploit a lot of internal parallelism with techniques like instruction pipelining, out-of-order execution, and speculative execution.
 Pipelining, for instance, splits the execution of an instruction into stages (fetch, decode, execute, etc.) so that multiple instructions are in progress concurrently (like an assembly line).